kostja/doc/doc/1.10/dev_guide/building_documentation.rst

 ..
 NOTE::

-    Note that after keyword make there is a parameter, defining an output format of the documentation building process.
-To see possible variants of output (including localisation and file format)
+    Note that after  the keyword ``make`` there is a parameter defining the output format of the documentation building process.
+To see possible variants of the output (including localization and file format)
-    you can use the ``make help`` at the end of this command.
-Alternatively just open the generated Makefile in the local Tarantool documentaition folder to see all possible build targets.
+    you can say ``make help`` at the end of this command.
+Alternatively just open the generated ``Makefile`` in the local Tarantool documentation directory to see all possible build targets.

-If you followed up this instructions you should see a process of building requested documentation.
+If you followed up these instructions you should see the build process.
 At the end of this process you will see a message about generated output files.
 For example:

 .. code-block:: console